iftechfoundation/discoggin/README.md

 At present, Discoggin can only play Glulx games (file suffix `.ulx` or `.gblorb`).
 It does not support extended display features like graphics, sound, or hyperlinks.

+Discoggin is configured to run on specific channels, which are assumed to be dedicated to playing IF.
+It can only play one game at a time per channel, but it can keep any number of game sessions paused in the background.
+A "session" is a particular game along with its current state and any save files you've saved.

+(The idea is that one group of players might log in on Tuesdays to play game X, while another group is playing game Y on Thursdays.
+You just have to **/select** your game session when you arrive in the channel.
+You will be back in your game, exactly where you left off.)

+Sessions and games not played for thirty days will be discarded.

 ## Slash commands

 Discoggin is controlled with the usual sort of Discord slash commands.